Widen/tap-rest-api-msdk/README.md

 - `single_page_paginator` - A paginator that does works with single-page endpoints.
 - `page_number_paginator` - Paginator class for APIs that use page number.
 Looks at the response link to determine more pages.
   - `next_page_token_path` - Use to locate an appropriate link in the response.
 Default `"hasMore"`.
+- `simple_offset_paginator` - A paginator that uses `offset` and `limit` parameters to page through a collection of resources.
+Unlike `offset_paginator`, this paginator does not rely on any headers to determine whether it should keep paginating.
+Instead, it will continue paginating (by sending requests with increasing `offset`) until the API returns 0 results.
+You can use this paginator if the API returns a JSON array of records rather than a top-level object.
+  - `pagination_page_size` - Sets a limit to number of records per page / response.
+Default `25` records.

 ### Additional Response Styles
 There are additional response styles supported as follows.